-Market Research Results on Customer Satisfaction
+2. Market Research Results On Customer Satisfaction

 **click to enlarge**

-This is why tracking metrics like the Customer Effort Score, or the Net Promoter Score (how likely are consumers to recommend your products and services) is essential, especially over time.
+This is why tracking metrics like the customer effort score or the net promoter score (how likely are consumers to recommend your products and services) is essential, especially over time.
 You need to improve these scores to have happy customers who will always have a much bigger impact on their friends and relatives than any of your amazing ad campaigns.
-Looking at other satisfaction indicators like the quality, the pricing and design, or the service they received is also a best practice: you want a global view of your performance when it comes to customer satisfaction metrics.
+Looking at other satisfaction indicators like the quality, the pricing, and design, or the service they received is also a best practice: you want a global view of your performance when it comes to customer satisfaction metrics.

-Market Research Results on Product Innovation
+3. Market Research Results On Product Innovation

 **click to enlarge**